stac47/stac-dot-files/README.md

 #### Getting the config files and plugins

-Go to this folder and download all the git submodules:
+Go to the project's folder and download all the git submodules:

     cd <project_folder>
     git submodule update --recursive --init